linux for ARM development boards

 Check download page for recently supported list.

-- Debian Wheezy, Jessie or Ubuntu Trusty, Xenial based.
+- Debian or Ubuntu based.
 Compiled from scratch,

-- Install images are reduced to actual data size with small reserve,
+- Install images are reduced to actual data size and resized at first boot,

 - Ethernet adapter with DHCP and SSH server ready on default port (22)

-- Wireless adapter with DHCP ready if present but disabled (/etc/network/interfaces, WPA2: normal connect or AP mode)
+- Wireless adapter with DHCP ready if present but disabled.
+You can use armbian-config to connect to your router or create AP

 - NAND, SATA, eMMC and USB install script is included (nand-sata-install)

-- Enabled automatic security update download for basic system and kernel.
-Upgrades are done via standard apt-get upgrade method
+- Upgrades are done via standard apt-get upgrade method

 - Login script shows: board name with large text, distribution base, kernel version, system load, up time, memory usage, IP address, CPU temp, drive temp, ambient temp from Temper if exits, SD card usage, battery conditions and number of updates to install.